Azure/azurehpc/experimental/EasyBuild/readme.md

    ```
    $ eb foss-2020a.eb -r
    ```
+   The custom toolchain installation will take about 100 minutes in an HB120rs_v2 VM.

 **NOTE:** Currently only the *foss-2020a* toolchain version is provided.
 To add a different toolchain version, simply create the corresponding easyconfig files in `<stack_root_path>/EasyBuild/custom_easyconfigs`.